Tinsel Town Rebellion

-Tinsel Town Rebellion is a double live album released by Frank Zappa in May 1981.
+Tinsel Town Rebellion is the thirtieth album by Frank Zappa, a double live album released in May 1981.
 The album was conceived by Zappa after he scrapped the planned albums Warts and All and Crush All Boxes, and contains tracks that were intended for those albums.

 Overview

 The lyrical themes varyingly focus on human sexuality, popular culture and other topics.
 The title track is a satire of the punk rock scene, describing a band that adopts the punk style to get a record deal.
 The album also contains reworked recordings of older Zappa songs, including "Love of My Life", "I Ain't Got No Heart", "Tell Me You Love Me", "Brown Shoes Don't Make It" and the third release of "Peaches en Regalia" (appropriately titled "Peaches III").